 - The battery life lasts an incredible 12 hours – the longest battery life of any iPhone.

-- The phone comes with a fast charger that can charge it to 50 percent in only 30 minutes.
+- Fast charger that can charge it to 50 percent in only 30 minutes.

 - The A13 Bionic chip inside makes it the fastest phone available.